University of Oregon: Facilities and housing

 The Erb Memorial Union (EMU) is the student union, which functions as a center for student life.
-It sits on the southeast corner of 13th and University St. The EMU underwent a $95 million renovation and expansion project from 2013 to 2016.
+It sits on the southeast corner of 13th and University St. The EMU underwent a major renovation and expansion project from 2013 to 2016.
 The wing, built in 1973 was demolished in 2014 to make way for a new wing.
 Opened in the fall of 2016, the new facility includes improved dining options, faculty and group offices, and meeting spaces.
-It also features a campus pub operated by local brewery Falling Sky.
-There is also a bike-share program, multi-purpose auditorium, and craft center.

-South of the Erb Memorial Union across a small quad is the Student Recreational Center (SRC) which is an exercise and recreation facility.
-It includes fitness equipment, rock climbing walls, a swimming pool, racquetball courts, an indoor elevated running track and basketball courts.
-Tennis courts, turf fields, and a running track are outdoors next to the Rec Center.
-The facility reopened in early 2015 after a major renovation and expansion.
-The Lyllye Reynolds-Parker Black Cultural Center, named in honor of alumna, civil rights activist, and counselor Lyllye-Reynolds Parker, opened in October 2019.
+South of the Erb Memorial Union across a small quad is the Student Recreational Center (SRC).
+The Lyllye Reynolds-Parker Black Cultural Center, named in honor of Lyllye-Reynolds Parker, opened in 2019.

-The current Residence Halls are: Barnhart, Bean, Carson, Earl, the Global Scholars Hall, Hamilton, Kalapuya Ilihi, the Living-Learning Center, Riley, and Walton.
-The newest residence hall, Kalapuya Ilihi, opened in the Fall of 2017 and is named in honor of the indigenous Kalapuya tribe who lived in the Eugene area.
-Kalapuya Ilihi opened next to Global Scholars Hall, and hosts 531 students, as well as includes an open-space for students and faculty on the ground floor.
-Additionally, several residence halls are expected to undergo major renovations in the near future.